I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportwaitforsingleobject.md

 <p>Callers of <b>VideoPortWaitForSingleObject</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
 Usually, the caller will be running at IRQL = PASSIVE_LEVEL and in a nonarbitrary thread context.
 A call to this function while running at IRQL = DISPATCH_LEVEL is valid if and only if the caller specifies a <i>Timeout</i> value of zero.
 That is, a miniport driver must not wait for a nonzero interval at IRQL = DISPATCH_LEVEL.</p>

-<p>The miniport driver should not attempt to wait for a mapped user event.</p>

-<p>Callers of <b>VideoPortWaitForSingleObject</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
-Usually, the caller will be running at IRQL = PASSIVE_LEVEL and in a nonarbitrary thread context.
-A call to this function while running at IRQL = DISPATCH_LEVEL is valid if and only if the caller specifies a <i>Timeout</i> value of zero.
-That is, a miniport driver must not wait for a nonzero interval at IRQL = DISPATCH_LEVEL.</p>

 ## -requirements
 <table>
 <tr>